2022 Gartner® Magic Quadrant™ SIEM

 Users are also able to take advantage of other S3 features such as:

-Amazon S3 offers customers and users a wide range of storage classes which allows users the flexibility in configuring their storage.
+S3 offers customers and users a wide range of AWS data storage classes which allows users the flexibility in configuring their storage.
 The different storage classes include:

 Customers and end users have the option to interact with Amazon AWS S3 via API.
 Both REST and SOAP interfaces are provided, making S3 flexible and language neutral.
 This is great for developers who need to store and retrieve data via a programmable interface.
 S3 API provides users and customers with the capability to store, retrieve, list, delete, and move objects in Amazon S3.